mcharleb/HexagonHelloWorld/README.md

 BOARD=820C make
 ```

-## Upload to target
+### Upload to target

-To upload the program to the device, connect the micro UDB cable to device and PC and verify that it is connected:
+To upload the program to the device, you will need to get the IP address of the target from the device serial console or the terminal connected to the device:
 ```
-sudo adb devices
+ip addr
 ```

-You should see your device listed.
-Then upload the software:
+If connected via wifi you will see a wlan0 interface.

+Then scp the files to the target:
 ```
-BOARD=410C make upload
+IPADDR=<ADDR> BOARD=410C make upload
 ```